sumanmukherjee03/practice-and-katas/k8s/CKA/service.README.md

 ```
 kubectl expose deployment webapp-deployment --name=webapp-service --target-port=8080 --port=8080 --type=NodePort --dry-run=client -o yaml
 ```
 Then edit the yaml file to add a known node port.
+There is no cli option to pass the desired node port.

 OR